Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 maxLevel <- log2(0.368*nrow(env.gf)/2)
 ```
 And now run the model.
 The input is the combined climate, PCNM, and SNP data.
-The other parts of the command define the predictor and response variables, and other parameters that are set to developer recommendations.
+The other parts of the code define the predictor and response variables, and other parameters that are set to developer recommendations.
 You can ignore any errors that might show up in red.
 ```
 gf <- gradientForest(cbind(env.gf, AllFreq), predictor.vars=colnames(env.gf), response.vars=colnames(AllFreq), ntree=500, maxLevel=maxLevel, trace=T, corr.threshold=0.50)